angeloashmore/gatsby-shopify-example/README.md

   code.
 Unlike a typical Shopify experience, marketing content can be managed with other CMS services, like Prismic or Contentful, while product and inventory data is managed by Shopify.
-Data from both services are combined into one seamless experience from a developer and end-user experience.
+Data from both services are combined into one seamless experience from both a developer and end-user perspective.

 - **Scalability**